About Kids in the Know

 - To provide messaging to those who have experienced abuse that they are not to blame.

 - To enhance communication between parents and children about personal safety.

 “This is an amazing program!
 It’s easy to use and works well with other units such as language arts or computer studies.
 Kids in the Know is a must for kids of all ages.
 If children experience something inappropriate, they learn it is not their fault and that there is another adult who can be trusted.
 It gives them the confidence to speak out if something happens.”

-- Wanda Hill, Principal of Sunridge Centennial Public School in Ontario
+- Wanda Hill, Vice-Principal of Chippewa Secondary School in Ontario